MichaelTangeraas/PHP_Booking_System/README.md

 ### Description:

-A PHP based "Booking System" created as part of the semester project for the course IS-115, Autumn 2023.
+A PHP based "Booking System" draft created as part of the semester project for the course IS-115, Autumn 2023.

 ### Authors: